Top 10 Must-Read Maritime Novels

 • 308 Pages - 07/22/2011 (Publication Date) - R.E.
 McDermott (Publisher)

-6. Shogun:
+6. Shogun

-The novel talks about a real-life person who rose to popularity amidst really troubling waters from the perspective of a Westerner.
+The novel talks about a real-life person who rose to popularity amidst troubling waters from the perspective of a Westerner.
 This unique confluence of an imaginary Western character meeting and understanding the larger-than-life Oriental hero defines the book as one of the all-time marine classics.

 Shōgun